MuhammadArham-43/muhammadarham-43.github.io/_pages/index.md

 author_profile: true
 ---

 I am a graduate student in Computing Science at the University of Alberta, working with [Dr. Martha White](https://webdocs.cs.ualberta.ca/~whitem/) on reinforcement learning research as part of the [RLAI Lab](https://rlai.ualberta.ca/) and [Amii](https://www.amii.ca/).
-I hold a BE in Software Engineering from NUST, where I completed my Final Year Project with [Dr. Faisal Shafait](https://scholar.google.com/citations?user=o9RCNZYAAAAJ&hl=en) at the TUKL Lab and received the Rector's Gold Medal.
+I hold a BE in Software Engineering from NUST, where I completed my Final Year Project with [Dr. Faisal Shafait](https://scholar.google.com/citations?user=o9RCNZYAAAAJ&hl=en) at the TUKL Lab.

 My research interests focus on reinforcement learning, generative AI, and continual learning.
 I also have prior experience working on computer vision and NLP systems, with applications in generative AI, diffusion models, LLMs, RAG pipelines, and multi-modal agent systems.